sf-playground/inc/README.md

 * [Tidelift paid subscriptions](https://tidelift.com/subscription)
 * [Red Hat](https://en.wikipedia.org/wiki/Red_Hat#Business_model)

-## SaaS
+## Web Fonts API

-*SaaS means [Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).
-In this model, the codebase itself can remain open source, but you offer paid services such as charging for use of a main hosted site or for handling the hosting of dedicated instances for customers.
-Typically, paying customers also get priority support.*
+Fonts can be offered as a Web Fonts API, a specific kind of "SaaS" ([Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service)).
+In this model, the fonts are libre, and you offer paid hosting that makes it convenient to use the fonts.
+There is currently no off-the-shelf web fonts API server software, so developing that software may be time-consuming or expensive.

+Typically, customers paying for SaasS also get priority support.

 #### Pros

-* Can build community around open project and make money off of services for hosting
+* Can build community around a font and make money off of services for hosting
-* Allows open source project to focus on users and as needs grow to help enterprises adopt the project
+* Allows project to focus on users and as needs grow to help businesses adopt the font
 * Can scale by number of users

 #### Cons

+* Self hosting works well enough for many
+* Being libre, your project is likely to be hosted by Google Fonts
-* Often means the hosting needs to be cheaper than hiring a dev to run the project for you.
+* Often means the hosting needs to be cheaper than hiring a dev to run the project for you
 * “Two tiers” of product support can make free users unhappy

 #### Case Studies